• Product Introduction

 After downloading the project to your local system and parsing its details, the developer may need to develop locally, debug, or preview it.

-To enable local debugging, you must configure environment variables, which seems complex.
-At this point, you can use EdgeOne CLI.
-It can synchronize the configuration message from the previous EdgeOne Pages deployment locally and also directly deploy the project locally.
+To enable local debugging, you also need to configure environment variables, which can be cumbersome.
+In this case, you can use EdgeOne CLI.
+It can synchronize the configuration information deployed on EdgeOne Makers to your local environment and also deploy the project locally.

 Using EdgeOne CLI needs to be installed and log in.
 For details, see the document introduction of EdgeOne CLI.